Heard Island and McDonald Islands: Australian administration

 There were at least five private expeditions to Heard Island between 1965 and 2000.
 Several amateur radio operators have visited Heard, often associated with scientific expeditions.
 The first activity there was in 1947 by Alan Campbell-Drury.
 Two amateur radio DXpeditions to the island took place in 1983 using the callsigns VK0HI (the Anaconda expedition) and VK0JS and VK0NL (the Cheynes II expedition), with a further operation in January 1997 (VK0IR).
 The DXpedition in March 2016 (VK0EK) was organised by Cordell Expeditions, and made over 75,000 radio contacts.
+The first recorded aircraft landing on McDonald Island was made by Australian scientists Grahame Budd and Hugh Thelander on 12 February 1971, using a helicopter.
+The DX code for Heard Island is 111.

 Mawson Peak, atop Big Ben, was first climbed on 25 January 1965 by five members of the Southern Indian Ocean Expedition to Heard Island (sometimes referred to as the Patanela expedition).
 The second ascent was made by five members of the Heard Island Expedition 1983 (sometimes referred to as the Anaconda expedition).
-A helicopter landing was made at the summit by an ANARE team on 21 December 1986.
+A helicopter landing was made at the summit by an Australian National Antarctic Research Expeditions (ANARE) team on 21 December 1986.
 An Australian Army team was successful in making the third ascent in 2000.